Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We also see that the Lord, for the sake of Christ, provided food for his people just as he does today.
 Last week we saw that the famine was brought upon Israel because of their sinfulness.
 The Lord had warned them in Deuteronomy 28 that he would bring curses upon them if they disobeyed him, but would bring great blessing upon them if they would live according to his word.

-They disobeyed, and disobeyed willfully and defiantly.
-They brought the judgment on themselves, and God being just, allowed the famine to come upon them.
+They disobeyed, and they disobeyed willfully and defiantly.
+They brought judgment on themselves, and God being just, allowed the famine to come upon them.
 But God, being merciful, also brought relief in a remarkable way.
 And he did it for the sake of Christ.
 He provided for his people.
 He would not allow them to the wiped off the face of the earth but would preserve the remnant that, by his grace, was true to him.
 And thus, all Samaria was blessed, because of God’s blessing on Elisha, on the company of prophets, and on the small minority that was faithful to the Lord.

 Proclaiming Good News